fbpx

 Spiritual/existential concerns.

 I focus on Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), and Mindfulness-Based Cognitive Therapy (MBCT).
-Being a philosophical enthusiast, especially in Buddhist and Indian spirituality, I felt that these therapeutic approaches resonated deeply with my beliefs.
+Being a philosophy enthusiast, especially in Buddhist and Indian spirituality, I felt that these therapeutic approaches resonated deeply with my beliefs.

 I also have a strong interest in working with Culturally and Linguistically Diverse (CALD) clients, young adults, male mental health issues, relationship challenges and spiritual/existential concerns.
-I am passionate about these areas as my lived experiences enables me to relate with my clients in a way that feels genuine and empathetic.
+I am passionate about these areas as my lived experiences enable me to relate with my clients in a way that feels genuine and empathetic.

 Having grown up in a multiethnic country, I have become deeply aware of the different cultures and values that shape people’s experiences and understand the complexities of adjusting to different cultural environments.
 I also recognize the unique challenges surrounding male mental health, particularly the struggles tied to “modern masculinity,” which is often marginalized and stigmatized.